 There are a few theories that imply too much sodium can make weight loss a challenge, including the following:

-1. The Food Sources
+1. The High-Salt Food Sources

 Starting with the more obvious… While sodium is virtually absent of calories, it is abundant in processed convenience foods such as chips, pizza, bread, among numerous others.

-2. Link to Diabetes
+2. Too Much Sodium is Linked to Diabetes

 A high-sodium diet increases the risk of high blood pressure, which also increases the risk of diabetes according to the NHS.
 Not only is diabetes a major health concern, but make weight loss a challenge, especially in the presence of insulin resistance.

 People who are insulin resistant do not efficiently use insulin, which is the hormone responsible for shuttling glucose into cells.
 The cells become quite desperate for fuel, which in turn causes them to send "I'm hungry!" signal to the brain and subsequently increases the risk of overeating.